 Forced air dryers are the most powerful yet gentle dog dryers on the market.
 They are conceived to be the fastest at drying all dogs with any type of undercoat and coat combination.

-Because their quality and efficiency is the highest amongst regular pet dryers — prices usually go beyond the $100-mark.
+Because their quality and efficiency are the highest amongst regular pet dryers — prices usually go beyond the $100-mark.
 On the bright side, top quality force dryers usually don’t surpass the $200-mark.
-For lower budgets, we wrote a very popular article on the best pet dryers.
+For lower budgets, we wrote a very popular article on the best pet dryers, ideal to use after a good wash and trim.
+We also have a review of the best stand dryers for groomers who prefer such configuration.

 What Matters In a Dog Forced Air Dryer?